SoftHu/tos_avg/En/heart_4_2_9.md

-\nI guess I didn't really think how others felt...\nBut I thought it over carefully and he did have a point.\nI really haven't been putting in the effort and taking my passion seriously, like other bakers do.\nWithout my title as mayor, can I still claim I'm passionate about baking?\n&lbrace;playername&rbrace;!
+\nI guess I didn't really think how others felt...\nBut I thought it over carefully and he did have a point.\nI really haven't been putting in the effort and taking my passion seriously, like other bakers do.\nWithout my title as mayor, can I still claim I'm passionate about baking?\n&lbrace;c.playername&rbrace;!
 I want to audition for the baking show on BYT!]
 1754292750697182 -->|I'm rooting for you!|1754293813300962[<b>Speaker 👉 Oda:</b>
 \nThank you!
 But first, I need to work on my recipes.
-And I might need your help, &lbrace;playername&rbrace;.]
+And I might need your help, &lbrace;c.playername&rbrace;.]
 1754293813300962 -->|Happy to serve.|1754293822837475[<b>Speaker 👉 :</b>
 \nThat wraps up today's event.
 If you want to audition for the baking show,